 - Check out the post on the laundry care labels and their meanings – about 40+ different ones

 After you have hand washed the clothes it could still be ruined by you being overzealous in wringing out the water from them.
 DO NOT.

 Press the water out of them by pressing them against the walls of the bucket or squeeze them gently with both hands.
 Wringing the delicate clothes with too much force could cause more damage than anything else.

-⚡ If you have embroidery work or sequins or lacework on your cloth that you do not want to ruin in the wash, you should turn the garment inside out.
+⚡ If you have embroidery work, sequins, or lacework on your cloth that you do not want to ruin in the wash, you should turn the garment inside out.
 Also, these kinds of clothes do not want major rubbing or scrubbing.
-Just swirling them in buckets filled with clean cold water should do the work.
+Swirling them in buckets filled with clean cold water should do the work.

-⚡ Before air drying shakes the garment gently to remove the wrinkles it has gathered in the wash.
-This will maintain its shape as well when dry
+⚡ Before air drying, shake the garment gently to remove the wrinkles it has gathered in the wash.
+This will maintain its shape as well when dry.

 Sometimes you find a little stain in your expensive but fragile garment and it may seem tempting to take out the bottle of bleach and soak the whole cloth in it.
 Never do that.
 Bleach is very strong and can destroy your precious clothing.
 A spray of a good quality diluted stain remover to the spot will take care of the stains on your delicate clothes.The best thing to do is to treat the stain as soon as you get it (or as soon as you get home)